ted-ncg/labs/12-web-mvc-create-account.md

 **Goal:** Create a link to a Create Account Form to create a new account and save it in the account repository.

-1. Add the [CreateAccountWebIntegrationTest](https://github.com/ted-ncg/labs/blob/master/CreateAccountWebIntegrationTest.java)) to your project and run the test. **It should fail.**
+1. Add the [CreateAccountWebIntegrationTest](https://github.com/ted-ncg/labs/blob/master/CreateAccountWebIntegrationTest.java) to your project and run the test. **It should fail.**

-1. Add a link to the index.html page (that you created in `/src/main/resources/static`) to link to `/create-account`.
+1. Add a link to the index.html page (that you created in `/src/main/resources/static`, from the previous lab) to link to `/create-account`.

 1. Create an HTML template called `create-account.html` and put it in the `templates` directory.
    The body of the HTML file is as follows: